samusgray/frontend-projects/readme.md

 images and include a featured image.
 - Style a custom Google Map with Google Maps API.
 Examples at snazzymaps.com
+- Refactor a terrible stylesheet.
+Bonus: Use Sass and write a mixin to reduce repetition.

 # Todo:
 - Create project templates according to archive values.